-Pro tip: Take a guided tour so as not to miss out on the symbolism of each stairway.
-A local can help you book a good guide.
+Take a guided tour so as not to miss out on the symbolism of each stairway.

-Portugal is a seafaring country—its connection to the ocean runs deep.
-Fittingly, its capital houses one of the best aquariums in the world, the Oceanário de Lisboa.
+Portugal is a seafaring country and its connection to the ocean runs deep.
+Fittingly, The Portuguese capital houses the incredible Oceanário de Lisboa aquarium.
 The main exhibition is a vast tank, two levels tall, that showcases more than 100 different sea species.

 Called “One Planet, One Ocean,” the exhibit aims to show visitors that, although there may be many names for the world’s waterways, there is only one global ocean.
 And with so much of Portugal’s economy tied to the sea, it’s no wonder that Oceanário de Lisboa serves as a passionate proponent for conservation.

 Originating in the early 19th century, fado music is Portugal’s traditional folk genre.
-In Alfama, you’re guaranteed to hear a mournful fado melody as you wander.
-Like many of the world’s nicest neighborhoods, Alfama was once home to the working class—particularly Lisbon’s sailors and shipyard workers.
+Locals say that in Alfama, you’re guaranteed to hear a mournful fado melody as you wander through the streets.
+Alfama was once home to the working class—particularly Lisbon’s sailors and shipyard workers.
 Fado arose as an emotional outlet for these marginalized citizens.

 The singing is raw and the artist’s emotions are on full display.
-Visit the Museo do Fado to learn more about the history of this unique cultural heritage.
-Then, grab your tissues and take a seat at one of the many cafes that feature live fado performances.
+Locals suggest visiting the Museo do Fado to learn more about the history of this unique cultural heritage.
+Then, benefit from local advice—our trip planners can suggest a great cafe for a fado performance.

-Pro tip: Want to experience more Portuguese music?
 Travel to Amarante, which is a UNESCO City of Music.
 (Only 31 cities have earned this distinction worldwide.)
 Amarante features impressive headliners in its Summer Stage series and hosts an International Guitar Festival.
-Or, just ask your local Portuguese trip planner to point you to an amazing performance.

 You’ll never go thirsty in Lisbon thanks to its ubiquitous quiosques de refrescos.
-These refreshment kiosks can be found throughout the city offering hot and cold drinks and a shaded place to linger.
+Locals tell us these refreshment kiosks can be found throughout the city offering hot and cold drinks and a shaded place to linger.